mys-lang/mys/README.rst

 .. code-block:: text

-   src/lib.mys:5: assert 1 == 2 is not true
+   src/lib.mys:5: assert: 1 == 2 is not true

 Assertions are always compiled into test and debug binaries, but not by default into optimized application binaries.